 “The New York part is in the dough itself, which is salted.
 In Montreal, they don’t use salt in the dough.
 Also, Montreal dough is denser, New York’s is lighter.”

-But New Yorkers will primarily take note, according to Daoheung, of the size of a Black Seed bagel; hers, in true Montreal fashion, is almost half that of one of New York’s husky specimens, which in a pinch could save a man from drowning.
+New Yorkers will primarily notice, according to Daoheung, the size of a Black Seed bagel; hers, in true Montreal fashion, is roughly half the size of a robust New York specimen.

-I commented that it appeared she, Bernamoff and Kliegman had successfully – and, perhaps, even deliberately – Trojan Horse’d a Montreal-style bagel into a New York food scene bristling with the hostile Spartan spears of bagel partisanship.
+I commented that it appeared she, Bernamoff and Kliegman had successfully—and, perhaps, deliberately—Trojan Horse’d a Montreal-style bagel into a New York food scene bristling with the hostile Spartan spears of bagel partisanship.
 Chuckling, she deflected the accusation by, instead, discussing how Black Seed was initially received by New York’s old school bagel cognoscenti.

 “There will always be haters,” said Daoheung, smiling.
 “Especially when you’re the new kid on the block.
 When we first opened, these 80-year-old bagel bakers would come in and grumble about what we were doing.”